tapegoji/AskYourDoc/README.md

 AskYourDoc allows you to load PDF documents (especially technical datasheets), store them in a vector database, and query them using natural language.
 The tool uses RAG (Retrieval-Augmented Generation) to efficiently process large documents and provides accurate answers to your questions.

+## Why Choose AskYourDoc Over General AI Tools

+AskYourDoc offers several key advantages over general-purpose AI tools:

+- **Reduced Hallucinations**: By specifically querying your own documents, AskYourDoc significantly reduces the risk of AI hallucinations.
+The system only responds based on information actually present in your documents.

+- **Control Over Sources**: You know exactly which documents are being used as reference material, ensuring reliability and traceability of information.

+- **Domain-Specific Accuracy**: General AI tools may not understand specialized technical content as well as a system specifically trained on your documents.

+- **Fine-Tuned Responses**: You can customize response formatting and structure to fit your specific needs using Pydantic models.

+- **Private Document Processing**: Your sensitive documents aren't sent to external AI providers for general training or usage.

+- **Verifiable Information**: Since you control the source documents, you can verify the accuracy of responses against known data.

 ## Features

 - Load and process PDF documents using DoclingLoader